ruggeri/tech-notes/randos/latex.md

 * For a single equation `\begin{align}` is fine.
   * `\begin{equation}` is the most basic environment.
 * For multiple equations, prefer `IEEEeqnarray`.
+  * I think it's just more flexible than `array`?
+  * And gives you multiple equation numbers.
 * Use either `aligned` or `array` for complex stuff inside an equation.

 ## 3.7 Spacing in Math Mode